catinsurance/Anm2Tester/README.md

 - Switch between animations that you've already played before easily.
 - Select multiple different sprites to use for comparing size.
 - Special, empty 2x2 preview room for viewing sprites without distraction.
+- Photo mode that allows you to frame screenshots by removing HUD and the player.

 ====================================================================================================